Iroh-5/clibs/README.md

-These are header-only C libriaries I write for recreational purposes.
-If you want to use one, just add "LIBRARY_NAME"_IMPL line before including header in only *one* source file.
+There are libraries that were written for fun or educational purposes.

-Here is the list of them:
+There are:
-* stack.h
+* tgdll - type-generic doubly-linked list
-* lalgbr.h
+* lalgbr - linear algebra library